CURRENT & UPCOMING EVENTS

 The exhibit focuses on Willimantic, as an example of the rise and fall of industrial Connecticut, linking one community to the rest of the state.
 In the near future, QR codes will be added to take visitors to online activities, the Museum’s online catalog, objects elsewhere in the Museum, and the websites of other museums that tell similar stories.
 “The exhibit has been years in the making,” added Eves.
 “I got the idea two decades ago from Bev York, who wanted to do something similar.
 But in the last few years, everything came together.
 The Museum received a $20,000 ARPA grant, other monies became available, and a core of dedicated, energetic, and talented people came together.
 This is truly a group effort.
 We intend Thread City to be the cornerstone of a new, more interactive and interconnected approach to storytelling.
 We have even brought the surrounding environment into the Museum.
 Come see the ‘secret’ tunnels.”

-Special Program: Stitching Circle at the Mill Museum.
+Regular Program: Stitching Circle at the Mill Museum.
 First Sunday of Each Month, 2-4 p.m.
 Looking for a community with which to stitch?
 Have an unfinished needlework project you’ve been meaning to pick up up?
 Ready to start a new needlecraft project and looking for some inspiration?
-Join us at the Mill Museum on Sunday, May 4, 2025, from 2 p.m. to 4 p.m.
+Join us at the Mill Museum on the first Sunday of each month (except January) from 2 p.m. to 4 p.m.
 Open to all Mill Museum visitors with regular admission.
 Museum members are always free!
 Bring your own project!
 Don’t have a project on which to work?
 We have a variety of materials, tools, and kits available in our gift shop!